 The Board of Directors may enter the registration with voting rights in the share register according to art.
 5 para.
-4 of the Articles of Association even if 10 percent of the registered shares recorded in the commercial register are exceeded, (i) for shareholders who held or were allotted more than 10 percent of the registered shares recorded in the commercial register before completion of the IPO and only to the extent they held or were allotted such registered shares at that time and their respective legal successors ("Incumbent Shareholders"); (ii) if an Incumbent Shareholder (or his legal successor, respectively) acquires additional registered shares after the IPO; or (iii) if (A) a spouse, descendent, parent, sibling or an affiliated person of an Incumbent Shareholder (or his legal successor, respectively) or (B) any other acquirer acquires registered shares from an Incumbent Shareholder (or his legal successor, respectively) or gistered shares held by such Incumbent Shareholder (or his legal successor, respectively) had been registered with voting rights in the share register.
+4 of the Articles of Association even if 10 percent of the registered shares recorded in the commercial register are exceeded, (i) for shareholders who held or were allotted more than 10 percent of the registered shares recorded in the commercial register before completion of the IPO and only to the extent they held or were allotted such registered shares at that time and their respective legal successors ("Incumbent Shareholders"); (ii) if an Incumbent Shareholder (or his legal successor, respectively) acquires additional registered shares after the IPO; or (iii) if (A) a spouse, descendent, parent, sibling or an affiliated person of an Incumbent Shareholder (or his legal successor, respectively) or (B) any other acquirer acquires registered shares from an Incumbent Shareholder (or his legal successor, respectively) off-market, but in each case only to the extent such registered shares held by such Incumbent Shareholder (or his legal successor, respectively) had been registered with voting rights in the share register.